-The virtual network that you use for Horizon Cloud pod must have the ability to resolve both internal machine names and external names.
+The VNets that your Horizon Cloud pods are deployed into must have the ability to resolve both internal machine names and external names.
 During the pod deployment process, the deployer securely downloads the pod software into your Microsoft Azure environment from external addresses in the Horizon Cloud control plane.
 The ability to resolve internal virtual machine (VM) names is needed for the pod's Horizon Cloud Active Directory domain-join operations with the VMs that get deployed in your Microsoft Azure environment.

-Ensure your Microsoft Azure region has the virtual network that you plan to use for your pod.
+Ensure your Microsoft Azure region has the VNet topology that you plan to specify in the pod deployer wizard.
 See Configure the Required Virtual Network in Microsoft Azure.

-Ensure that the DNS server you specify in these steps can reach and resolve the specific external names required for a successful pod deployment.
-For details, see DNS, Ports, Protocols Requirements for a Horizon Cloud Pod in Microsoft Azure.
+Ensure that the DNS server settings that you or your networking team are going to configure for that VNet topology can reach and resolve the specific external names required for a successful pod deployment.
+For details, see DNS Requirements for a Horizon Cloud Pod in Microsoft and Related Service Features.

 - From the Microsoft Azure portal's left navigation bar, click (Virtual networks) and then click the virtual network that you are going to use for your pod.

 - Display the virtual network's DNS server settings by clicking DNS servers.